DataDog/hiring-engineers/answers.md

 ![Task1-Host_has_tags](./img/Collecting%20Metrics/Task1/Task1-Host_has_tags.png)

-### Task: Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+### Task-2: Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 ### Task: Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.